-With 20 to 80 percent of women affected by the time they reach age 50, uterine fibroids are extremely common.
+Uterine fibroids affect between 20 to 80 percent of women by the time they reach age 50.
 Despite its high prevalence, there is a great deal of misinformation over what uterine fibroids are, why they occur, what the symptoms are and what role bodywork can play in minimizing this typically painful condition.

 Also called leiomyoma, uterine fibroids are muscular tumors that grow in the wall of the uterus.